neonkore/Nunicode/README.md

 as "D" < "Dz" < "E", all three strings are graphemes.
 If such collation is used and and nunicode encounters "D", it will look-ahead to test if it's "D" or "Dz".
 Weight will be determined by the result of this test.
-This also implies "BDE" < "BDzE".
+This also implies "BDE" < "BDzE" < "BEE".

 The same approach can be used to traverse a string and determine
 graphemes: by performing sequential collation.
 This will allow to